davebenson/doom4-walkthrough/README.md

 When done, actuate the screen near the door to exit - you'll be back at the hatch.

+From the hatch, go into the next room: there should be two large steamy windows in this relatively small area.
+Facing the windows (as you come into the room), look right for a torn duct you can climb into.
+Drop down into an area with the AUTO-MAP.
+Exit through a duct behind the columnar structure in the room.
+You'll come to an old school looking panel of lights.
+Jump up, and look for a grating to open, to exit back to an early hall.

 ## Mission 9: Fight: Miscellaneous Hallway Guards
 The first room has a few Shielded Guards and many The Possesseds and a couple of Possessed Engineers.